MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/make-weak.md

 ### Template parameters
 `typename T`
-The type of C++/WinRT object to make a weak reference to.
+The type of C++/WinRT object or interface to make a weak reference to.

 ### Parameters
 `object`
-The C++/WinRT object to make a weak reference to.
+The C++/WinRT object or interface to make a weak reference to.

 ### Return value
-A [weak_ref](weak-ref.md) representing a weak reference to the C++/WinRT object.
+A [weak_ref](weak-ref.md) representing a weak reference to the C++/WinRT object or interface.

 ## Requirements
 **Minimum supported SDK:** Windows SDK version 10.0.17133.0 (Windows 10, version 1803)